Bhaveshpeswani/The-FX-Transfer-API-/README.md

 # The FX Transfer API

-> A robust backend banking system deployed live on the internet.
-It allows users to create accounts in different currencies, transfer money with real fee logic, and track every transaction with clean error handling.
+A Spring Boot backend for creating currency accounts and moving money between them.

+The project covers deposits, withdrawals, transfer fees, transaction states and persistence in PostgreSQL.

-###  Core Features
+## Features

-* **Account Management:** Create and fetch user accounts across multiple currencies.
+- Create and retrieve currency accounts
-* **Core Banking:** Deposit and withdraw funds securely.
+- Deposit and withdraw account balances
-* **Smart Transfers:** Transfer money between accounts with automated fee calculation.
+- Transfer money between accounts
-* **Transaction Lifecycle:** Track transfer statuses precisely (`PENDING` → `COMPLETED` / `FAILED`).
-* **Audit Trail:** Maintain a complete transaction history for every account.
-* **Graceful Error Handling:** Clean, user-friendly error messages (no messy stack traces).
-* **Database:** Configured to switch seamlessly from an in-memory H2 database to a production-ready PostgreSQL database.
+- Calculate a fee for each transfer
+- Track transfers through `PENDING`, `COMPLETED` and `FAILED` states
+- Store transaction history
+- Return structured error responses for invalid requests
+- Use H2 for local development and PostgreSQL for persistent deployments
+- Prevent duplicate transfers by returning the existing result when the same idempotency key is submitted again